jasont2022/Data-Structures/README.md

 ## Contribute
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)][issues-url]

+Contributions are what make the open source community such an amazing place to learn, inspire, create, and promote intellectual discussions.
+This repository is contribution friendly!
+Any contributions you make are greatly appreciated.
+Please check out the repository Wiki on guidelines and instructions before contributing to this repository.

 ## Credits
+This project would not be possible without additional resources.

 ## License
 This repository is released under the [MIT license][license-url].
-In short, this means you are free to use this software in any personal, open-source or commercial projects.
-Attribution is optional but appreciated.
+In short, you are free to use this software in any personal, open-source or commercial projects.
+See `LICENSE.md` or the [opensource MIT license](https://opensource.org/licenses/MIT) for more information.

 <!-- Links -->
 [contributors-shield]: https://img.shields.io/github/contributors/jasont2022/Data-Structures.svg?color=brightgreen&style=flat-square